oldlaptop/tkrunner/README.md

 	-	Command lines that appear to be valid URLs are passed to **openurl**.

+	-	Command lines that are valid, absolute paths to files that are not executable are passed to xdg-open(1) without a URL scheme, via
+		**openurl**.

 	-	Command lines that are valid shortcut specifications are transformed into a Tcl list with the portion before the first colon as the first element, and the portion after the first colon as the second element; the result is then